- Where To Go On Campus

 Understanding aspects of your personality can help you identify work environments that are well-suited for you.
 No single personality trait is advantageous over another, but being aware of one’s personal preferences is an important step in making a satisfactory career choice.

 We recommend the Myers-Briggs Type Indicator (MBTI) to explore aspects of your personality.
-You may take the Myers-Briggs after meeting with a career counselor at the Office of Cooperative Education and Career Services.
+You may take the Myers-Briggs after meeting with a career counselor at the Office of Career Services and Cooperative Education.
 The counselor will then review your preferences with you, and help you connect your personality traits and associated occupations.

-- Humanmetrics Jung Typology Test Humanmetrics offers a brief online MBTI assessment.
+- Humanmetrics Jung Typology Test Humanmetrics offers free brief online MBTI assessment.

 Once you have identified your work values, you can talk with a career counselor and explore occupational information to find careers which align with your values.